Some Mozilla Firefox users may have difficulty viewing this page, we don't yet know why.

 There are numerous articles on the Internet about French drains.
 To summarize, it is a sloped almost horizontal channel in the ground intended to carry away water by gravity flow.
 Typically it is filled with gravel to keep the soil above from collapsing into it (or to make it more attractive looking and keep people from falling into it if it is at the surface).
 Usually it has a perforated drain pipe or loosely joined short pipe sections (drain tiles, weeping tiles) embedded in the gravel to speed the flow of water.
 It gets its name because a Massachusetts farmer and judge named Henry French wrote a book about drainage systems including this type of system.

-Water does not rise up into a French drain, but rather the French drain must be installed below the level where there is water we wish to get rid of.
+When the water table is not rising, water below a French drain will not rise up to be collected, but rather the French drain must be installed below the level where there is water we wish to get rid of.

 At least one Internet reference described a French drain as a surface channel (which could be a gently dished "walkway") and which was often seen outside and around the foundations of older buildings in France.
-Coincidentally this is the degenerate form of a gravel filled drainage trench although the example shown was not filled with gravel.
-The purpose is the same, to carry away (here, surface) water; this channel must also be sloped and lead "somewhere" so that the water can be gotten rid of.
+Coincidentally this is the degenerate form of a gravel filled drainage trench.
+The purpose is the same, to carry away (here, surface) water.
+This channel must also be sloped and lead "somewhere else" so that the water can be gotten rid of.

 Belly -- An unwanted low point in a not quite straight drain pipe where water and also solid material can collect.